Parking Rights Decoded: Stilt, Basement & MLCP What’s Legally Yours

 Cannot be sold separately.
 Parking is a common area.

-Ask the builder to show RERA disclosure + sanctioned plan.
+Ask the builder to show the RERA disclosure + sanctioned plan.

 “Your 2BHK doesn’t include parking.”